 How does it work?

-Candidates will purchase a skills card listing all the modules.
+Candidates will purchase a profile card listing all the modules.
 As they pass each module, the accredited testing centre will sign the card.
 The modules may be taken in any order and over any period of time - even all at once - offering maximum flexibility.
-When all modules have been successfully completed, the skills card is exchanged for a computer driving licence.
-Users may, if they wish, just walk in off the street and take the tests.
-However it is more likely that they will first opt for courses of study based on the ICDL syllabus.
+A candidate may request a certificate after passing 1 or more modules.

 The Computer Society of Zimbabwe has been granted sole rights by the International Computer Driving Licence Foundation to administer the ICDL within Zimbabwe.This gives the CSZ a vehicle for promoting continued development and a formal, internationally recognised qualification for its members and the general public.